Because Happiness Matters

 at the broken places.”

 Whether it's a relationship breakdown, professional stale-mate, spiritual disconnect, traumatic event, or something else; life gets hard.
-It can get so hard sometimes that our fragile insides feel smashed like a glass that's just hit the floor.
+It can get so hard sometimes we feel broke, trapped, hopeless.
 We all get this feeling of brokenness at some point.
 It’s unavoidable.
-I'm guessing that, since you're here right now, you're feeling kinda smashed up yourself, in one way or another; maybe in many ways.
+What IS avoidable, is staying that way.

 When we're sitting around in the pieces of our brokenness, we don't always know how to do what's best for ourselves.
 And if we don't understand what will work for us, then we get stuck there.
 It can start to feel like the whole world's against us and that it's a hopeless situation - even desperate.
 But it isn't hopeless.

 Some of us just can't stop looking at the mess.
 We poke at it and prod it - inspecting it.
 We become super aware of every little detail.
-But we get stuck because we aren't actually taking any action to help the situation.
+But we aren't actually taking any action to help the situation.

 Some of us try to pretend like the mess isn't there.
 We somehow think that if we walk away from it, change the subject, ignore it, then it'll just get weaker and weaker and eventually maybe it'll just go away.
 Poof!
 We stuck in this mess because we all know that no amount of ignoring ever swept up anyone's floor.